 Visualization meditation is another point of emphasis used in certain types of meditation practices and plays off of this very statement.
 Visualization is this concept off picturing an event in your mind, prior to it happening, sort of like an outcome that you want to happen.

 Some may think that this sounds odd, considering meditation is about acknowledging thoughts and emotions, but not dwelling on them.
 However, you can use this to actually improve your meditation practice.
 When your mind is already relaxed, adding visualization, may help better direct your thoughts.

-This can be something as simple as picturing how you will walk across stage before a graduation, or picturing yourself involved in a certain sporting event, etc. It's the process of truly attempting to block out all the noise and put yourself in a future situation, being able to actually use your senses to rehearse what you want to happen.
+This can be something as simple as picturing how you will walk across stage before a graduation, or picturing yourself involved in a certain sporting event, etc. It’s the process of truly attempting to block out all the noise and put yourself in a future situation, using your senses to rehearse what you want to happen.